tableau/server-install-script-samples/README.md

 	* A copy of ScriptedInstaller.py
 	* Python 2.7.12.msi installer
 	* A copy of the Tableau Server 10.1 Beta 2 installer
-	* A copy of single-server.cfn *(Optional)*
+	* A copy of public-sample-single-server.cfn *(Optional)*

 ### Usage

 1. On the AWS Console go to CloudFormation > Create Stack.
-2. Select the template file (single-server.cfn) > Click Next.
+2. Select the template file (public-sample-single-server.cfn) > Click Next.
 3. Provide a "Stack name" and fill out the rest of the parameters including License, Registration, and Admin account information for your Tableau Server installation.
 4. Continue through the rest of the screens and Accept the IAM warning and click Submit.
 5. Once the status has changed to CREATE_COMPLETE.
-Click on the Output tab and copy the TableauServerPublicHostName.
+Click on the Outputs tab and copy the PublicDNSName and/or PublicIpAddress.
-6. Verify that you can connect to Tableau Server by navigating to the TableauServerPublicHostName and logging in with the admin account that you specified.
+6. Verify that you can connect to Tableau Server by navigating to the PublicDNSName/PublicIpAddress and logging in with the admin account that you specified.

 ### Known Issues/Troubleshooting Steps